How can you help your child understand and appreciate differences?

 How should you respond if your child says something racist, stereotypical, or biased?

 These types of comments or questions from young children are likely unintentional.
-They typically align with developmental abilities, and likely reflect what they’ve heard, rather than what they believe.
+They typically align with developmental abilities and may reflect what they’ve heard, rather than what they believe.

 - Ask questions to find out more — learn about your child’s perspective by saying, “Tell me more about that,” or “What makes you say/ask that?”